 Recv-6.0.2 "Check Service Subscription Profile": Refer to clause 7.3.2.7 for details.

 Recv-6.1 "Hosting CSE of the targeted resource?": The step checks if the receiver is a transit CSE or the Hosting CSE of the received Request by examining the To parameter of the Request primitive.
 If the receiver hosts the resource that the address in the To parameter represents, the receiver is the Hosting CSE (goes to Recv-6.2"Check existence of the addressed resource", Yes branch).
 Otherwise, the receiver is the Transit CSE (goes to Recv-6.9 "CMDH processing supported?", No branch).
 Refer to clause 7.3.2.8 for details.

+Recv-6.1.1 "filterUsage?": The Hosting CSE checks if the request includes steps for discovery or identification of target resources or not by examining the filterUsage handling criterion.

+If filterUsage is configured as “Conditional Operation" or is not present, it goes to Recv-6.2 "Check existence of targeted resource".

+If filterUsage is configured as "Discovery" or "IPE On-demand Discovery" it goes to Recv-6.1.2 "Discovery-related procedure".
+Refer to clause 7.3.3.14 for details.

+If filterUsage is configured as "Discovery-based Operation" it goes to Recv-6.1.2 "Discovery-related procedure" where more than one targeted resources may be identified and the following processing repeats for each identified target resource.

+Recv-6.1.2 "Discovery-related procedure": Refer to clause 7.3.3.14 for details

-Recv-6.2 "Check existence of the addressed resource": Refer to clause 7.3.3.1 for details.
+Recv-6.2 "Check existence of the targeted resource": Refer to clause 7.3.3.2 for details.

-Recv-6.2.1 "Check for duplicate group requests": Refer to clause 7.3.3.2 for details.

 Recv-6.3 "Check authorization of the Originator": Refer to clause 7.3.3.15 for details.

 Recv-6.4 "Check validity of resource representation": Refer to clause 7.3.3.3 and clause 7.3.3.4 for details.
 Notify is not applicable for this step.